-Subject Course Credit Hours
+Subject Course .
+Credi Hours

 Communications ENG 0101, 0102, 0103 9

-Humanities Literature-ENG 0203-required, See the humanities section of the course descriptions for the list of courses that can be used to meet this requirement (page 202)-one course from four different areas, not to include professional pro- gram area.
-12
+Humanities Literature - ENG 0203 or 0204 - required See the humanities section of the course description for the list of courses that car be used to meet this requirement (page 199) - one course from four different areas, not to include professional programarea. e e e

-Sciences and/or M athematics 8
+Sciences and/or Mathematics в

-Computer Science CPS 0101 3
+Computer Science Any CPS or EDP course of 3 or more credits 3

-Social Sciences Anthropology, Economics, Geog- raphy, History, Political Science, Psychology, Sociology, Religion, or Philosophy 9
+Social Sciences Anthropology, Economics, Geography, History, Political Science Psychology, Sociology, Religion, or Ph Iosophy.
+9 i-

 Physical Education 4

-Professional Progra m Courses (Music) 37

-Electives (no more than 3 quarter hours from Cooperative Education) 14

-TOTAL 96
+Music Courses 51